 He was appointed Heath Clark Visiting Lecturer at the London School of Hygiene and Tropical Medicine in 2005 and an Honorary Professor at that institution from 2005 to 2007.
 He was recently a Visiting Professor at Charité–Universitätsmedizin, Berlin as well as at the Centre for International Health, University of Bergen, Norway with which he continues to collaborate.
 He has also been appointed as an Honorary Professor in the Department of Paediatrics and Child Health, Faculty of Health Sciences, UCT from July 2013 and as Professor in the School of Medicine, Faculty of Health Sciences, Flinders University of South Australia from August 2013.
-He is the author of three books: The Struggle for Health; Questioning the Solution; and Fatal Indifference: The G8, Africa and Global Health and over 150 scientific articles.
+He is the author of four books: The Struggle for Health; Questioning the Solution; and Fatal Indifference: The G8, Africa and Global Health; and Achieving Health for All: Case Studies in the Struggle for Comprehensive Primary Health Care as well as over 200 scientific articles.

 In 2012 David was awarded an Honorary Doctorate by the University of Cape Town in recognition of his contribution to development of policies and programmes in primary health care nationally and internationally.
 In 2014 he received the Public Health Innovation and Lifetime Achievement (PHILA) Award from the Public Health Association of South Africa (PHASA).